KYHC Membership - what to expect

 2.)
 We use the team snap website to aid with communication, team information, and payments for the club

 3.)
 We do have fundraisers throughout the season.
-All fundraisers are optional and profits go toward player fees.
+Fundraisers are optional and profits go toward player fees.
 Occasionally, teams elect to do in-game fundraisers to help cover additional team expenses such as extra tournaments, team events and gifts.
 Examples include: Split the pot and chuck-a-puck.
 We are always open to new ideas and looking for additional fundraising opportunities to help offset individual and team costs as well.

 4.)
 All players must provide their own equipment including sticks, hockey pads, skates, helmets, neck guards, and mouth guards for all practices and games.